project: smart electricity meter with historic energy use

 For this step you need an already working ESPHome installation in Home Assistant as shown in HERE.
 It’s a project in four steps starting with installing Home Assistant on a Raspberry Pi – see HERE.

 substitutions: devicename: meter esphome: name: ${devicename} platform: ESP32 board: esp32dev logger: # Enable Home Assistant API api: password: "YOUR HA password" ota: password: "Optional password" wifi: networks: ssid: "YOUR_SSID" password: "YOUR WIFI PASSWORD" manual_ip: # Set this to the IP you want on the ESP static_ip: 192.168.1.17 # Set this to the IP address of the router.
 Often ends with .1 gateway: 192.168.1.1 # The subnet of the network.
-255.255.255.0 works for most home networks subnet: 255.255.255.0 # The LED output and light sections are optional output: platform: gpio pin: GPIO4 id: gpio_4 light: platform: binary output: gpio_4 name: ${devicename} light # THIS IS THE IMPORTANT PART - remember you connected the sensor to pin 12 sensor: platform: pulse_counter pin: GPIO12 unit_of_measurement: 'Watts' update_interval: 20s accuracy_decimals: 0 name: 'power meter' filters: - multiply: 60 # If you have a camera add the esp32_camera block below this (see here)
+255.255.255.0 works for most home networks subnet: 255.255.255.0 # The LED output and light sections are optional output: platform: gpio pin: GPIO4 id: gpio_4 light: platform: binary output: gpio_4 name: ${devicename} light # THIS IS THE IMPORTANT PART - remember you connected the sensor to pin 12 sensor: platform: pulse_counter pin: GPIO12 unit_of_measurement: 'Watts' update_interval: 20s accuracy_decimals: 0 name: 'power meter' filters: - multiply: 60 # If you have a camera add the esp32_camera code section here (see here)

 - Note the last bit of code above.
 The filter will convert pulses per minute to Watts.
 If you prefer a reading in kWatts, change ’60’ to ‘0.06’ and change the unit to’ kW’

-- While you’re in the ESPhome section of Home Assistant look for options to VALIDATE your code and then to COMPILE it.
-The compile operation takes a few minutes as ESPhome assembles code libraries and creates a firmware ‘.bin’ file.
+- While you’re in the ESPhome section of Home Assistant look for options to VALIDATE your code and then to INSTALL (or COMPILE) it.
+The compile operation takes a few minutes as ESPhome assembles code libraries and creates a ‘firmware.bin’ file.
+Download this bin file.
+Flash the bin file using the ESPHome-flasher tool (see here).

-Display your meter in Home Assistant
+display your meter in Home Assistant

 # THIS IS THE CODE FOR THE GAUGE entity: sensor.power_meter min: 0 name: electricity use severity: green: 1000 red: 3000 yellow: 2000 theme: default type: gauge max: 5000